openTdataCH/trias_to_ojp_2.0/README.md

 # Programs
 * server.py: the service
 * test_client.py: a simple test client
-* test_transform.py: the test program for the transforms
+* test_transform_req.py: the test program for the  the requests TRIAS -> OJP 2.0
+* test_transform_resp.py: the test program for a Stop Event Response OJP 2.0 -> TRIAS

 All are currently in a PoC state.

 # TODO
 * Requests: Placeref better
-* Responses: Do a first draft
+* Responses: Do some of the other services

 # Adminstrative stuff
 ## License
-AGL 3.0
+AGPL 3.0

 ## Author
 Matthias Günter